-In order to be eligible for admission, the applicant must complete a baccalaureate degree from an accredited institution, by June 1 of the year of admission.
+In order to be eligible for admission, the applicant must complete a baccalaureate degree from an accredited institution, before starting the DPT program.
 Effective immediately, applications to the DPT program will only be accepted through the PTCAS website.
 Note that 24 of the 33 required hours of pre-requisite courses must be completed by the application deadline.
 Admission to the program for students who have completed 24 out of the required 33 credit hours will be conditional pending the completion of all prerequisite courses with a grade of “C” or better before matriculation.
 The program has no required – or preferred – undergraduate major.
 UAMS recognizes that the study and practice of physical therapy is enriched by the presence of students from a variety of academic backgrounds.
 A demonstrated amount of academic rigor is required however, to ensure that applicants can succeed with the scholastic demands of the physical therapy curriculum.

 Primary Admission Requirements